microsoft/playwright/docs/src/api/class-frame.md

 ## async method: Frame.isHidden
 - returns: <[boolean]>

-Returns whether the element is hidden, the opposite of [visible](./actionability.md#visible).
+Returns whether the element is hidden, the opposite of [visible](./actionability.md#visible).  [`option: selector`] that does not match any elements is considered hidden.

 ### param: Frame.isHidden.selector = %%-input-selector-%%